Nirosun/Foreign-Exchange/RANDOM_FOREST.md

 # Random Forest

 ## Output
-The output of the main method in forest.Driver class is as follows.

 In this run, it grew 50 trees for the random forest, calculated the performance statistics (error rate and accuracy) of the forest after each tree was added into the forest.

 Then, the serialization/deserialization methods (using java object streams) for RandomForest objects were tested.

 Finally, it tested the performance of the grown random forest on the test file.

-The output is as folows:
+The output is as follows:

 ```
 Training:
 1 trees, error rate: 0.4091860608299471, accuracy: 0.5908139391700529
 2 trees, error rate: 0.406455617628802, accuracy: 0.593544382371198
 3 trees, error rate: 0.4026134122287968, accuracy: 0.5973865877712032